StrangeQuark/PostMeter/docs/ARCHITECTURE.md

 - `workspaceStore.js` owns high-level workspace orchestration and file-facing service methods.
 - `workspaceMigrations.js` owns workspace schema migration, including the schema-12 default `runners: []` migration for older workspaces.

-## Workspace-Owned Runners
+## Sidebar, Tabs, And Workspace-Owned Runners

 Desktop runners are workspace data, not request result-panel state.
-The renderer exposes a dedicated Runner sidebar section and runner tabs beside request, environment, and workspace tabs.
+The renderer exposes a dedicated Runners sidebar section and runner tabs beside request, environment, and workspace tabs.
 Runner tabs use the same session persistence, 128-open-tab cap, dirty close prompts, and force-close behavior as the other tab types.

 Each runner stores `{ id, name, environmentId, allowEnvironmentMutation, stopOnFailure, requests }`.
 Runner requests are independent request objects with local IDs.
 Importing an individual collection request or an entire collection deep-clones those requests into the runner, so runner edits and request-local script mutations do not change the source collection request unless a future explicit sync feature is introduced.

+Runner request rows are editable through runner-owned request tabs.
+Targeted runner-request saves update only that runner request, while closing or discarding a dirty runner-owned request restores the runner row from the saved runner state.
+Runner import uses a modal that expands collections on demand and supports multi-select collection/request import.

 Runtime IPC accepts first-class runner payloads on the existing `runner:start` channel.
 When `allowEnvironmentMutation` is disabled, the run receives a temporary environment copy and any script/extractor mutations are visible only to later requests in that run.
 When enabled, the Electron main process applies the mutation delta back to the selected saved environment after the run completes.

+Sidebar collection, request, folder, environment, workspace, and runner lists are draggable.
+Top-level lists reorder within their own kind; requests and folders can move within or across collections/folders.
+Structural drag saves are intentionally scoped: they persist the changed membership/order but preserve unrelated dirty request/environment/runner editor drafts for the tab close/save flow.
+Placement feedback is a single insertion bar per gap, not per row side.

 Managed workspace discovery is now filesystem-based. `WorkspaceManager` scans the workspace directory for native workspace JSON files and no longer depends on a separate manifest file for the workspace catalog or startup selection.